-- Description of relevant prior art including information disclosed under 37 CFR 1.97 and 1.99.
-Here, the parents of the claimed plant, or the known plants to which the claimed plant is related are discussed.
+- Description of relevant prior art including information disclosed under 37 CFR 1.97 and 1.98.
+Here, the parents of the claimed plant, or known plants to which the claimed plant is related are discussed.
 Frequently the parent plant or plants are identified in this section and are described as to their most important or distinguishing characteristics.
-The claimed plant may be compared to the parent plant or plants in this section.
-If the parent plants are not known,the probable parent plants may be indicated.
+The claimed plant may be compared to the parent plant or plants.
+If the parent plants are not known, the probable parent plants may be indicated.
 It is appropriate in this section to indicate how the plant was attained and to detail the necessary averments to how and where the plant has been asexually reproduced.
-This section must also include a positive statement that the clones or propagules of the claimed plant are identical to the original plant in all distinguishing characteristics so as to establish that the claimed plant is stable.
+This section should also include a positive statement that the clones or propagules of the claimed plant are identical to the original plant in all distinguishing characteristics so as to establish that the claimed plant is stable.

 (g) Summary of the Invention.
 In the Summary section, the major characteristics of the plant are set forth, and they may be presented as a list of novel characteristics, or by a narrative description of the trait or traits of the plant which set the plant apart from all other plants of the botanical class and the market class of plant.

 (h) Brief Description of the Drawing.
-Under this heading a separate brief description should be presented to describe the contents of each view or figure of the drawing.
+Under this heading, a separate brief description should be presented to describe the contents of each view or figure of the drawing.
 The drawing in a plant patent must show the plant with the most distinguishing characteristics of the plant in sufficient scale to be identifiable when reduced by as much as 50%.
 Drawings should be photographic, and must be in color where coloration is a distinguishing characteristic.
 Where characteristics of foliage, bark, flowers and/or fruit are distinguishing, such plant parts should be clearly depicted in one or more figures of drawing.
-Figures of the drawing need not be numbered unless specifically required by the examiner.
-Drawings must be mounted to satisfy the same requirements as drawings in a utility application.

 (j) Claim.
 A plant patent is limited to one claim.
 The claim shall be in formal terms to the plant as shown and described, as the claim is statutorily drawn to the plant as a whole.
 The claim may also make reference to one or more of the unusual characteristics of the plant, but may not claim parts or products of the plant.
 The claim must be in single sentence form and on a separate sheet.